dotnet/AspNetCore.Docs/aspnetcore/signalr/diagnostics.md

 Replace `[interface]` with the network interface you wish to capture on.
 Usually this is something like `/dev/eth0` (for your standard Ethernet interface) or `/dev/lo0` (for localhost traffic).
 See the `tcpdump` man page on your host system for more information.

-### Using a browser
+## Collect a network trace in the browser

 This method only works for browser-based apps.

-You can also use a browser to capture some network traffic.

-> [!NOTE]
-> Most browsers don't include WebSocket and Server-Sent Event messages in exported network traces.
+Most browser Developer Tools have a "Network" tab that allows you to capture network activity between the browser and the server.
+However, these traces don't include WebSocket and Server-Sent Event messages.
 If you are using those transports, using a tool like Fiddler or TcpDump (described below) is a better approach.

-Most browser Developer Tools have a "Network" tab that allows you to capture network activity between the browser and the server.

-#### Microsoft Edge and Internet Explorer
+### Microsoft Edge and Internet Explorer

 (The instructions are the same for both Edge and Internet Explorer)